bhellema/ue-modeler/docs/usage.md

 # UE Modeler
-Visualize and create Markdown content by modeling your data in JSON.
-This tool helps you see the connection between the JSON model and the Markdown output.
+Visualize and generate Markdown content by modeling your data in JSON.
+This tool helps you understand the relationship between your JSON model and the resulting Markdown output.
-The primary goal of this tool is to show the impact of model field naming and the impact on the markdown.
+The primary goal of this tool is to demonstrate how model field naming affects the generated Markdown.

 ## Basics
-The basic idea of the UE Modeler is to allow you to view the impact of modeling fields, and how the names impact the markdown generation.
-This tool is simplistic in what it currently supports.
-A basic model structure must contain a name, and value field.
+The core concept of the UE Modeler is to let you explore how field names influence Markdown generation.
+The tool is currently basic in functionality, supporting a simple model structure that requires two fields: name and value.

 ```json
 [